Asbestos awareness FAQs

 What does asbestos look like?

 Asbestos is not easy to recognise as it comes in many forms.
-Examples from the HSE can be found here.
+Here are examples from the HSE.

 If you suspect you have found asbestos then it is important to get a professional to test it.